Forex Trading in India: A Complete Guide for Beginners in 2023

 Consider reading: Best Copy Trading Platforms

-What is Forex Trading in India?
+Overview Forex Trading in India

 Forex trading in India is legal, but with some restrictions.
 According to the Reserve Bank of India (RBI), Indian residents can trade forex in the following ways: